 [Section 25C inserted by No. 20 of 2011 s.
 32.]

 25D.
-Application to Tribunal restricted in certain circumstances
+Application to SAT restricted in certain circumstances

 (1) An application, referral or submission in respect of a matter may not be made to the Tribunal under this Act unless the Small Business Commissioner has issued a certificate in respect of the matter under section 25C.